openzfs/openzfs-docs/docs/Basic Concepts/Copy-on-write.rst

    <div style="margin:1.75em 0">
    <div style="overflow-x:auto">
-   <svg id="cow-diagram" viewBox="0 0 600 400" width="100%"
+   <svg id="cow-diagram" viewBox="0 0 600 410" width="100%"
         style="max-width:600px;height:auto" role="img"
         aria-label="A ZFS block tree being updated.
 Modifying data block D4 causes a new copy of D4 to be written, then a new copy of its parent indirect block, then a new root block, then a new uberblock.
-Blocks that were not modified are referenced by the new tree rather than copied.">
+Those four old blocks are superseded; every other block is referenced by the new tree rather than copied.">
      <style>
-       #cow-diagram {
-         --cow-new: #1f7a4d;
+       #cow-diagram { --cow-new: #1f7a4d; }
-       }
        @media (prefers-color-scheme: dark) {
          #cow-diagram { --cow-new: #56c98d; }
        }